felixge/fgprof/README.md

 ### /debug/pprof/profile

 So, this seems like a perfect use case for a profiler.
-Let's try the builtin pprof profiler:
+Let's try the builtin pprof profiler to analyze our program for 10s:

 ```go
 import _ "net/http/pprof"